 The natural range of Silver Perch (Bidyanus bidyanus) includes most of the Murray-Darling Basin, excluding the cool, higher altitude upper reaches of streams.
-Within the Goulburn River, Silver Perch were historically abundant to the Nagambie area.
+Within the Goulburn River, Silver Perch were historically abundant up to the Nagambie area.
 Cold water pollution, river regulation and barriers are all factors that have impacted Silver Perch populations, and all of these are relevant to the Goulburn River.
 The NFRC does not expect to capture enough Silver Perch to measure key health indictors.
-However, by collecting data for non-recreational species including threatened species such as Silver Perch, it will allow a greater understanding of the current status of the populations providing essential information to the management on these species.
-Low abundances of Silver Perch have been detected in all six years with juveniles and adults captured in five of the six years (Figure 8, 9).
+However, by collecting data for non-recreational species including threatened species such as Silver Perch, it will allow a greater understanding of the current status of the populations providing essential information to the management of these species.
+Low abundances of Silver Perch have been detected in all seven years with juveniles and adults captured in six of the seven years (Figure 8; Figure 9).
 Only adults were captured in 2021 (Figure 8).
-Recruits of this species are difficult to catch using the sampling method used by NFRC and none have been detected in all six years of sampling.
-Silver Perch recruitment is low or often zero in the Goulburn River, with 90% of the population classified as migrants (ARI, unpublished data).
+Recruits of this species are difficult to catch using the sampling method used by NFRC and none have been detected in all seven years of sampling.
+Silver Perch recruitment is low or often zero in the Goulburn River, with 90% of the population classified as migrants (unpublished report to GBCMA).